 I.B.
 4. Evidence of Meeting the Standard

-The institution uses assessment data and organizes its institutional processes to support student learning. achievementevidence
+The institution uses assessment data and organizes its institutional processes to support student learning.
+Evidence of the institution using assessment data and organizing its institutional processes to support student achievement can be found when analyzing the college’s research dashboards, such as SEAT and NEAT, which are routinely revised, updated, and communicated broadly to the SAC community (I.B.4 – 6).
+Additionally, the college compiles an annual Fact Book which includes student achievement data disaggregated by multiple demographics, along with the resources available to support students’ successful completion of their goals.
+The data included in the Fact Book is often compared to prior years’ data and then analyzed to see how best to increase student achievement via institutional processes (i.e., adapting student support services to better fit the needs of students—hours, locations, online presence, etc.) (I.B.4 – 7).

+The institution uses student and faculty survey data to develop institutional processes such as training and providing resources for distance education and remote learning.
+These include workshops, certifications, Canvas course templates, and other technology tools.
+Survey data has also been used to determine student preferences in terms of course offering modalities.

+Further evidence is the college’s participation and implementation of Guided Pathways.
+Santa Ana College reviewed and analyzed its Vision for Success metrics and realized that students on average were taking too many units, significantly lengthening time to completion of their programs.
+By investing in Guided Pathways, the college is undertaking a redesign of its institutional processes to support student learning.
+Elements of this redesign include program maps so students are provided with clear visuals of the requirements needed to complete their chosen programs; success teams, which serve to assist students in their learning journeys; and technology platforms, such as Starfish, to provide timely communication to students regarding learning strengths and areas in need of improvement (I.B.4 – 2-4).

+The AB 705 Tracking and Monitoring Committee is comprised of faculty, researchers, learning center coordinators, and administrators.
+This committee routinely examines the student data related to learning in the English and math disciplines.
+When the data shows that learning needs improvement, the committee raises relevant questions and redesigns processes to address gaps and improve student learning (I.B.4 - 1).

-ermorehe institution assessment data and organiz its institutional processes to support student can be found when examining the college’s Resource Allocation Request (RAR) process.
+Furthermore, evidence of the the institution using assessment data and organizing its institutional processes to support student achievement can be found when examining the college’s Resource Allocation Request (RAR) process.
 Annually, each academic division and department engages in the RAR process.
 This process occurs after each department reviews and analyzes its program data to reveal gaps in student achievement.
 To close these gaps, RARS are submitted and prioritized.
-Priority is given to those departments or programs whose needs are not being met through other resources ( grant funds, advisory committees, foundation campaigns, etc.).
+Priority is given to those departments or programs whose needs are not being met through other resources (i.e., grant funds, advisory committees, foundation campaigns, etc.).
 Currently, the college is in the process of standardizing this RAR process and including it in the Nuventive platform which will be beta-tested by several departments in the fall of 2020 (I.B.4 – 5).

 Canvas training, DE Professional Development workshops, Online Teaching Certification, Student Orientation and Training, Canvas course templates and technology tools are determined by annual DE student and faculty survey data as well as data from the SAC Research Department and District Research (xxx)